neurodebian/neurodebian/survey/survey.rst

 This survey should take about five minutes.
 Immediately after submission you will be presented with some statistics on previous responses.
-Please try to answer as many questions as you can, but don't worry if you cannot answer all of them.
+Please try to answer as many questions as you can, but don't worry if you cannot answer all of them. *You need to have javascript enabled in your browser for this survey.*
 For feedback email team@neuro.debian.net

 .. raw:: html